Time-Reversal Invariant Topological Moir\'e Flatband: A Platform for the Fractional Quantum Spin Hall Effect

 {\it Many-body wavefunctions.}- Since $\Omega$ plays the same role as $l_B^2$ in the GMP algebra, we can identify each moiré unit cell as the magnetic unit cell which hosts a single magnetic flux.
-We can then define the system as a parallelogram with the widths $\bm{L}_1=N_1 \bm{a}_1$ and $\bm{L}_2=N_2\bm{a}_2$, such that there are $N_1N_2$ fluxes in total, as shown in Fig.\ref{fig:band1}(a).
-The general twisted periodic boundary condition for each particle on the many-body wavefunction implies $\Psi(\{z_i\}|z_j=L_{1,2})=e^{i\phi_{1,2}}\Psi(\{z_i\}|z_j=0)$, where $\phi_{1,2}$ are not necessarily zero.
+For a parallelogram system with the widths $\bm{L}_1=N_1 \bm{a}_1$ and $\bm{L}_2=N_2\bm{a}_2$ as shown in Fig.\ref{fig:band1}(a), the general twisted periodic boundary condition for each particle on the many-body wavefunction implies $\Psi(\{z_i\}|z_j=L_{1,2})=e^{i\phi_{1,2}}\Psi(\{z_i\}|z_j=0)$, where $\phi_{1,2}$ are not necessarily zero.
 Following the logic of Ref.\cite{PhysRevB.31.2529, PhysRevResearch.2.023237}, we have for spin-up fermions

 where we have assumed there are $N_e$ spin-up fermions so that the filling fraction is $1/m=N_e/N_s$.
 Note that we need to keep $m$ an odd integer in order to maintain fermionic properties.
 Here $Z=\sum_j z_j$ and the values of $K$ and $Z_0:=\sum_\nu Z_\nu$ are chosen to satisfy